 Assessing Your Level

 Targeting a specific class but not sure if it’s a good fit?
-We have several options for determining your level.

 Understanding Our Levels: The CECR Designations

 The designations A1, A2, B1, B2, C1 or C2 are CECR designations (CADRE EUROPEEN COMMUN DE REFERENCE), also known as the Common European Framework.
 This is a worldwide reference for measuring fluency in a language; the same system is used for the DELF and DALF exams.